The Fertility Testing Diagnostic Panel of AMH+SA+HSG is your baseline diagnostics to assess your and your partner’s fertility.

 Make an appointment to conduct the Fertility Testing Diagnostic Panel at Fertility Answers

-All three of these tests can be performed at Fertility Answers locations in Lafayette and Baton Rouge, and if ordered together can be done for the package price of $750.
-To get this special price, either:
+All three of these tests can be performed at Fertility Answers locations in Lafayette and Baton Rouge.

 - Have your obstetrician/gynecologist order all three tests in the fertility testing diagnostic panel.
 After we receive the order, we will help you schedule this appointment for you and your partner.

-- Call our office to schedule your own self-referred consult with one of our physicians and let our scheduler know that you would like to conduct all three of these tests at the time of your consult for the special package price.
+- Contact us to schedule your own self-referred consult with one of our physicians and let our scheduler know that you would like to conduct all three of these tests at the time of your consult.

 At Fertility Answers, we are here to help you reach your family building goals.
 If you’ve been trying to conceive for more than a year, or if you’re over 35 and have been trying for more than six months, it’s time to learn more about your fertility.
 Contact our fertility specialists for an initial consultation.